 You must be enrolled at least half-time (6 or more credit hours) to receive educational loan funds.
 Awards are based on hours enrolled in USC Aiken courses.
 Extremely limited federal grant funds are available for students whose enrollment status is less than half-time, but most USC Aiken students who enroll for fewer than six credit hours will not receive financial assistance.
 All awards are initially based on full-time enrollment and will be adjusted if you take fewer than 12 hours.

-Return of Federal Aid and Refunds and Repayments
+Withdrawals and Return of Title IV Federal Aid

 Should you register for classes at USC Aiken and withdraw prior to the first day of classes, all disbursed aid must be repaid immediately.
 Should you withdraw or reduce your course load, you may be eligible to receive a refund.
 However, most recipients of financial aid do not receive a refund because the funds are credited to the appropriate student aid account.
 A copy of USC Aiken's refund and repayment policy is available upon request.